yuehanwang17mcp/big-data-spring2018/week-01/PSet0_HelloWorld_Setup_Github.md

 # Problem Set 0: "Hello World" - Setup a Github Homepage

-This problem set is straightforward and designed to get you started, and has a goal of helping you set up a website and becoming more familiar with Github.
+This problem set is designed to get you started with Git and Github pages.
+You will set up a website and become a bit more familiar with Github.
 For your deliverable, you are going to create a simple static website that says "Hello World."
-You can customize it and add your bio, a couple of links... whatever you want!
+If you feel so inclined, go ham - you want!

 `On the assignment tab of the course Stellar website, submit the link to your Github page.`